|Riding Style||Alternative Freeride|

 There is really good spring out of the turn when you get that edge engaged into a turn and the Lib Tech Lost Quiver Killer is a friend to most radius turns we like to make.
 I would love to make some good turns in all conditions.
 You need a little bit more weight on the back foot to keep it from washing but not as much as some boards with this much taper.

-We didn’t get any powder with the Lib Tech Lost Quiver Killer but with the taper, what seems like a little early rise in the nose and the decent set back on board it seems like a very competent floater.
+We didn’t get any powder with the Lib Tech Lost Quiver Killer but When set all the way back you can get a setback from center of board of 3.625″ with a 22.75″ stance width.
+Combine that with the with the taper in the tail, a little early rise in the nose and the decent set back on board it seems like a very competent floater.
+I’m hoping to know more when the snow falls.

 Very doable for 9mm of taper and we had fun taking the Lib Tech Lost Quiver Killer switch.